 7. If you get a homesick letter…

-When responding to a letter from your homesick camper, empathize with how they're feeling but remind them of the good things they've already written home about and reiterate that you're proud of them for going to camp.
+Respond and empathize with how they're feeling, but remind them of the good things they've already written home about and reiterate that you're proud of them for going to camp.
 It's also important to remember that letters are mostly written during down time - which is when homesickness can occur.
 More resources about homesickness are available from the American Camp Association.

 8. Time flies